leet-sampaio/leet-sampaio/README.md

 <h1 align="center">✨ Letícia Sampaio Fagundes</h1>

 <p align="center">
-  <i>Desenvolvedora Backend | Estudante de Análise e Desnvolvimento de Sistemas | Teste QA </i>
+  <i>Backend Developer | Systems Analysis and Development Student | QA Testing</i>
 </p>

 ---

-## 👨‍💻 Sobre mim
+## 👨‍💻 About Me

-Olá!
-Me chamo Letícia, tenho 18 anos e moro em Curitiba - PR.
-Sou estudante de **Análise e Desenvolvimento de Sistemas pela POSITIVO** e atuo como desenvolvedora backend, com foco em tecnologias como **Java, C#, PHP e Python**.
+Hi!
+My name is Letícia, I'm 18 years old and I live in Curitiba - PR, Brazil.
+I'm a student of **Systems Analysis and Development at POSITIVO**, and I work as a backend developer focusing on technologies like **Java, C#, PHP, and Python**.

 ---

-## 🛠️ Tecnologias e Ferramentas
+## 🛠️ Technologies & Tools

 <p align="center">
   <a href="https://skillicons.dev">